hstojic/BGSE_IntroToComputing/exercises/Rstats/README.md

 In all files you will find more detailed comments and instructions, spots where you are expected to do something and insert some code will be marked as: YOUR-CODE.
 Recall to save your changes with the git version control system, after you are done with a chunk of code.

 1. Complete the file `linearmodels.Rmd`.
+2. Complete the file `gradientdescnet.Rmd`.